fredlange/Rupert/README.md

 # Rupert Analytics
 Using machine learning to determine daily growth in stocks.
 Rupert answers the question "If I want to make a 1% ROI today.
-What should I by and when?"
+What should I by and when?" it will also provide you with the accuracy of its prediction.

 ## Notice: This is an early prototype that is outdated.
 Any trades are on your own risk!